Marine Serre: Career

 Serre is known for her innovative approach to luxury fashion.
 Her designs, which frequently incorporate recycled materials, address global issues and challenge traditional notions of luxury.
 Serre's work is highlighted for its technological forward-thinking and its commitment to blending art, functionality, and environmental consciousness.
 Her work is considered a prime example of eco futurist ideology in fashion.
 Her latest collection showcases filmed vignettes of people wearing her repurposed garments while engaging in everyday activities.

 To support her innovative supply chain, Serre employs over 70 people who assist in sourcing and reworking deadstock materials.
 Her efforts aim to prove that the fashion industry can adopt a supply chain model based on regeneration, challenging the traditional practices of wasteful production.

 In 2025 Marine Serre releases "Heads or Tails" a film for her Fall/Winter 2025 collection, a hybrid film blending runway presentation and experimental cinema.

+In June 2025, she presented her Spring 2026 collection in a gallery instead of staging a runway show.
+It included garments made from upcycled silk scarves and repurposed deadstock polyester.

+In October 2025, Serre opened her first stand-alone boutique in Seoul, South Korea.

+Her Fall 2026 ready-to-wear collection, The Grace of Time, was accompanied by five couture pieces made in collaboration with the Louvre.
+The pieces incorporated reused objects including makeup brushes, paint tubes and watch parts.

+In July 2026, the Paris Commercial Court placed Marine Serres' label parent company into redressement judiciaire, a French court-supervised restructuring procedure.
+The company attributed its cash-flow pressure to payment defaults by several clients during 2025, weak consumer spending and rising costs.
+It remained operational and began seeking an investor.
+Later that month, Shakira wore Serre's jersey set in the label's signature crescent-moon print during 2026 FIFA World Cup final.

 Impact on the fashion industry

 Serre's work addresses the environmental impact of the fashion industry, a sector often criticized for its unsustainable practices.
 While many large brands market themselves as "sustainable", these efforts are often limited and serve as marketing tools rather than substantive reform.
 In contrast, Serre integrates sustainability into her design practice and business model from the ground up.
 She has created a model for what it means to be an environmentally conscious luxury brand, and has proven that the two concepts and models can co-exist.